Split-Disk Tensile Test Fixture (ASTM D2290)

 Although this original Procedure A test method was an ASTM standard from 1964 to 2000, its popularity has varied over the years.
 One criticism is that some bending is induced in the ring specimen at the split.
 This is even reflected in the title of the standard, “Apparent Hoop Tensile Strength …”.
 This potential error is analyzed and discussed in detail in References 2 and 3.
 Friction between the split disk fixture and the ring specimen is also a concern.
 These effects are discussed in References 3 and 4.
 In general, this test method is still generally considered an acceptable test for unidirectional (hoop-wound) composite rings.

-These former Procedure A specimens are hoop-wound rings of controlled diameter, width, and thickness, viz., 5.750" inside diameter, 0.250" wide, and 0.060" thick, to fit the standard test fixture.
+These former Procedure A specimens are hoop-wound rings of controlled diameter, width, and thickness, viz., 5.750 in. inside diameter, 0.250 in. wide, and 0.060 in. thick, to fit the standard test fixture.

-The revised ASTM D2290 standard still designates Procedures A, B, and C. Procedure A is now used for testing reinforced-thermosetting resin pipe, Procedure B for thermoplastic pipe of any size, and Procedure C for thermoplastic pipe with nominal diameters of 4.5” and greater.
+The revised ASTM D2290 standard still designates Procedures A, B, and C. Procedure A is now used for testing reinforced-thermosetting resin pipe, Procedure B for thermoplastic pipe of any size, and Procedure C for thermoplastic pipe with nominal diameters of 4.5 in. and greater.

 All of these revised procedures use the same general fixture configuration (the configuration shown on the right side of Fig. 1, and in Fig. 2 below), the fixture size varying to accommodate the particular specimen size of interest.
 Within limits, specimens of varying sizes can be tested using the same holders, by using interchangeable pairs of split disks.